 Maximize the number of internal load paths in balanced cantilever bridges.
-Longitudinal posttensioning in precast segmental balanced cantilever bridges typically consists of internal bonded tendons that cannot be inspected or replaced.
+Longitudinal posttensioning in cast-in-place segmental balanced cantilever bridges typically consists of internal bonded tendons that cannot be inspected or replaced.
 The required number of cantilever tendons in the top slab reduces along the length of the cantilever to the point where only one tendon per web may be needed.
 Once continuity is established, however, mid-span continuity tendons join the cantilevers and overlap with the cantilever tendons.
 The result is that those cross sections with few cantilever tendons typically contain several continuity tendons.

-When proportioning longitudinal post-tensioning for precast balanced cantilever construction:
+When proportioning longitudinal post-tensioning for cast-in-place segmental balanced cantilever construction:

-- For ordinary balanced cantilever structures (i.e. typically with spans up to approximately 250 feet) and with a maximum slab thickness at the face of the web\ less than 1' 4", do not use a tendon size greater than 12-0.6 inch diameter strands or 19-0.5 inch strands - For large structures (i.e. typically with spans over approximately 250 feet) and with a maximum slab thickness at the face of the web\ over 1' 4", larger sized tendons such as 19-0.6" diameter strands or 27-0.5" diameter strands may be used.
-The maximum tendon size is limited to 27-0.6" diameter strands. - Cantilever tendons select tendon size to provide the maximum number of individual tendons at each section consistent with the needs of cantilever construction. - Continuity tendons select size of continuity tendons so that the loss of one bottom tendon at a mid-span or end-span section does not result in the loss of more than 30% of the total post-tensioning force in the bottom at that section. - Through mid-span closure and through end span closure up to the expansion joint segment: - At bottom provide a minimum of 2 tendons per web. - At top provide a minimum amount of top post-tensioning regardless of theoretical requirements.
-It is considered that a minimum should be either one 4-0.6 inch diameter strand tendon per web or equivalent.
+- For ordinary balanced cantilever structures (i.e. typically with spans up to approximately 250 feet) and with a maximum slab thickness at the face of the web less than 1' 4", do not use a tendon size greater than 12-0.6 inch diameter strands or 19-0.5 inch strands - For large structures (i.e. typically with spans over approximately 250 feet) and with a maximum slab thickness at the face of the web over 1' 4", larger sized tendons such as 19-0.6" diameter strands or 27-0.5" diameter strands may be used.
+Very long span (greater than 450') may be proportioned to use larger tendons. - Cantilever tendons select tendon size to provide the maximum number of individual tendons at each section consistent with the needs of cantilever construction. - Continuity tendons select size of continuity tendons so that the loss of one bottom tendon at a mid-span or end-span section does not result in the loss of more than 30% of the total post-tensioning force in the bottom at that section. - Through mid-span closure and through end span closure up to the expansion joint segment: - At bottom provide a minimum of 2 tendons per web. - At top provide a minimum amount of top post-tensioning regardless of theoretical requirements.
+It is considered that a minimum should be either one 4-0.6-inch diameter strand tendon per web or equivalent.

-(\ Note: for a box wing soffit that has a curve into the web, take the maximum thickness at the tangent point of the curve to wing soffit.)
+( Note: for a box wing soffit that has a curve into the web, take the maximum thickness at the tangent point of the curve to wing soffit.)